vchamosa/misc/README.md

-# Miscellanea
+# misc
-Bits of coursework and other random scripts - plenty of which are unfinished
+Miscellaneous bits of coursework and other random scripts -- plenty of which are unfinished